 Husky Horizontal Milling Machine

 Six horizontal spindle speeds were provided from a low of 59 to a high of 800 r.p.m., selection being by two levers on the right-hand face of the main column The 6" x 24" table had a longitudinal travel of 14", across of 8" and 12" vertically.
 Unusually for a horizontal miller, the spindle was equipped with a Bridgeport-type R8 taper and, while this certainly allowed access to much in the way of inexpensive tooling, its small dimensions limited the machine's ultimate metal-removing ability.
-The diameter of the horizontal cutter-holding arbor was just 1-inch, another feature that limited the machine's ability - though to be fair, the owner of the horizontal machine featured below never found either the type of taper, nor dimensions of the arbor, to be a problem in his amateur workshop.
+The diameter of the horizontal cutter-holding arbor was just 1-inch, another feature that limited rates of metal removal - though to be fair, the owner of the horizontal machine featured below never found either the type of taper, nor dimensions of the arbor, to be a problem in his amateur workshop.

 Of the modern and rigid dovetail type, the cast-iron overarm slid on precision ground ways and sat on top of a swivelling boss - the latter of course to allow the vertical head to be swung on its horizontal axis.